synapticloop/panl/DEV-PROCESS.md

 The two properties are:

 - `panl.version` - the release version
-- `panl.solr.version` - the Solr version for integration
+- `panl.solr.version` - the Solr major version for integration
+- `solr.server.version` - the Solr server version to download

 Both of these properties are used to generate the distributable file versions and are used within the code when generating startup output.